 National Statistics stand for relevance, quality, integrity and freedom from political interference.
 They provide an up-to-date, comprehensive and meaningful description of the UK´s economy and society.
 National Statistics covers government data produced to the high professional principles and standards set out in the Code of Practice for Official Statistics.

 The Police Service of Northern Ireland is listed in The Official Statistics Order 2009 as a producer of official statistics and is therefore subject to the Statistics & Registration Act 2007.
 Statisticians from the Northern Ireland Statistics & Research Agency are seconded to the PSNI and are responsible for ensuring that the statistics they produce comply with the Code of Practice for Official Statistics.

 The PSNI currently has 3 National Statistics (assessed by the UK Statistics Authority in 2012 - Assessment Report No. 214).
+The PSNI's recorded crime statistics were re-assessed in 2014 - Assessment Report No. 301.
 Quality reports, based around the nine dimensions of the European Statistical System quality framework, have been compiled for each of these National Statistics Outputs and are available below:

-1. Recorded crime and outcome statistics quality report (PDF, 293.4 KB)
+1. Police recorded crime and outcome statistics in Northern Ireland quality report (PDF, 293.4 KB)

-2. Injury road traffic collision statistics quality report (PDF, 132.6 KB)
+2. Injury road traffic collision statistics for Northern Ireland quality report (PDF, 132.6 KB)

-3. Statistics on the security situation quality report (PDF, 128.4 KB)
+3. Statistics on the security situation in Northern Ireland quality report (PDF, 128.4 KB)